allenjake440/NFL_Champion/custom_team_qb_stat.md

 # Season QuarterBack Rating Custom – The Science Behind the Statistic

 **Season QuaterBack Rating Custom (QBSR o QBSR_rk)** is a scaled regression-based formula, that returns a season quarterback score on a range form 5 - 20, for only the teams main starting quarterback for that specific season.
-This statistic encompasses factors like how many touchdowns that did the QB deliver that season, how mvp votes have the add in the past, their playoff sucess in the last 5 seasons, their age, current season completion percentage, season sacks, season interception percentage, teams season record, and the amount of long passes thrown that season.
+This statistic encompasses factors like how many touchdowns did that QB deliver that season, how mvp votes have they add in the past x years, their playoff success in the last 5 seasons, their age, current season completion percentage, season sacks, season interception percentage, team season record, and the amount of long passes thrown that season.
 Yea... it's alot.

 ## Methodology